tmachyta/WodJava/README.md

 - past link, which you clone later

 ### Replace Placeholders:
-To connect to your DB, Telegram and Stripe, you should replace PlaceHolders in .env and application.properties
+To connect to your DB, Telegram and Stripe, you should replace PlaceHolders in application.properties
 - Open package resources and open file env and application.properties in your project.
 - Locate the placeholders that need to be replaced.
 - These placeholders might include values such as
-- spring.datasource.username=$POSTGRES_USER -> replace with your Postgres
+- spring.datasource.username=$MYSQL_USER -> replace with your MySQL
-- spring.datasource.password=$POSTGRES_PASSWORD -> replace with your password Postgres
+- spring.datasource.password=$MYSQL_PASSWORD -> replace with your password MySQL
 - stripe.secretKey=your_stripe_secret_key -> replace your stripe secret key
 - telegram.botToken=your_bot_token -> replace with your telegram bot token
 - telegram.chatId=your_chat_id -> replace with your telegram chat id